dominikwilkowski/cfonts/README.md

 Type: `<string>`
 Default value: `"transparent"`

 With this setting you can set the background colors for the output.
-Use the below color strings built in by [chalk](https://github.com/chalk/chalk).
+Use the below color strings.
 Provide the background color from the below supported list, eg: 'white'

 - `transparent` _(default)_